Tractable Uncertainty-Aware Meta-Learning: Conclusion

 \section{Conclusion}

-We propose \approach{}, a novel meta-learning algorithm that models the underlying task distribution using a parametric and tuneable distribution, leveraging Bayesian inference with linearized neural networks.
-We compare three variants, and show that among these, the Fisher-based parameterization, \trainingfim{}, effectively balances scalability and expressivity, even for deep learning applications.
-We have demonstrated that (1) our approach makes efficient probabilistic predictions on in-distribution tasks, which compare favorably to, and often outperform, baselines, (2) it allows for effective detection of context data from OoD tasks, and (3) that both these findings continue to hold in the multimodal task-distribution setting.
+We proposed \approach{}, a meta-learning algorithm that models the underlying task distribution using a parametric and tunable distribution, leveraging Bayesian inference with linearized neural networks.
+By incorporating a Fisher-information-based parameterization, \approach{} strikes an effective balance between scalability and expressivity.
+We demonstrated that (1) our approach makes efficient probabilistic predictions on in-distribution tasks, (2) it is capable of effectively detecting OoD context data, and that (3) both of these findings continue to hold in the multimodal task-distribution setting.

-There are several avenues for future work.
-One direction entails understanding how the performance of \trainingfim{} is impacted if the FIM-based directions are computed too early in the training and the NTK changes significantly afterwards.
-One could also generalize our approach to non-Gaussian likelihoods, making \approach{} effective for classification tasks.
-Finally, further research can push the limits of multimodal meta-learning, e.g., by implementing non-parametric Bayesian methods to automatically infer an optimal number of clusters, thereby eliminating a hyperparameter of the current approach.